The Give Me Sight Foundation’s Mission Statement reads as follows:

 Of course, we are a 501(C)3 nonprofit organization.
 This means we need to raise funds for the above so that we can be as effective as possible in not only restoring the gift of sight for cataract-afflicted, but restoring quality of life for countless individuals.
 Even a $5 donation can help return the gift of sight and quality of life of one person!

 If you would kindly consider being a part of our cause by making a tax-deductible donation, you can rest assured that you are literally making a massive difference in the quality of life of someone, or people.
-To donate, click on the “DONATE” button below.
+To donate, click here.
 Your help is greatly appreciated!

 If you want to get the actual stories of people who have benefited from our cause, and watch them transform from victim of cataract-blindness to empowered and happy people once again, watch our award-winning documentary below!